-Dr Agnes van den Hoogen, The Netherlands
+Assistant Professor Agnes van den Hoogen, The Netherlands

-Dr Morten Breindahl, Sweden
+Professor Willem de Boode, The Netherlands

-All healthcare professionals develop and maintain competencies to provide safe and effective care through regular simulation-based learning.
+Dr Florian Langhammer, Germany Statements of the standards All healthcare professionals develop and maintain competencies to provide safe and effective care through regular simulation-based learning.
 All healthcare professionals have access to and undertake continuing professional development to deliver safe and effective healthcare.
 All doctors providing care to infants and their families receive training using a competency based curriculum and assessment framework.
 All nurses providing care to infants and their families have access to and undergo education and training using a competency based curriculum and assessment framework.
 Every healthcare professional caring for infants and their families delivers care based on the best available evidence, integrated with clinical expertise, available resources and the wishes of the family.
 All parents are provided with a training programme to facilitate their development as confident caregivers.
 Every healthcare professional is given access to and undertakes regular neonatal resuscitation training.
 Every healthcare professional has access to interprofessional education that enhances the delivery of practice in the care of infants and their families.

-5. Launch of the standards

-The European Standards of Care for Newborn Health were officially launched in the European Parliament in Brussels in November 2018 in an event titled: "Mission: Impossible - Take responsibility for newborn health in Europe".
+5. Launch of the standards The European Standards of Care for Newborn Health were officially launched in the European Parliament in Brussels in November 2018 in an event titled: "Mission: impossible - Take responsibility for newborn health in Europe".
 In total more than 100 participants, ranging from politicians, the project's experts and supporters, parent representatives, as well as several key stakeholders from organisations like the World Health Organization (WHO) and European healthcare societies joined the launch event.